-- 3. The name or other specific identification of the person(s) or class of persons requesting the health information. - 4.
-The name or other specific identification of the person(s) or class of persons to whom the health information will be disclosed. - 5.
+- The name or other specific identification of the person(s) or class of persons to whom the health information will be disclosed.
+[45 C.F.R. §164.508(c)(1)(iii)] - 5.
 The purpose for the use or disclosure. - a.
 If the patient initiates the authorization, the statement "at the request of the patient" or similar language that indicates the patient's wishes is sufficient description of the purpose.